 ● Next, go to the Preferences dialog box for Outlook and fill in your website URL and username.

 Several injection-based plugins are blocked from running on Apple software like macOS Mojave and Catalina.
 However, a fluid workflow for their Webex customers is a top priority for Microsoft.

-This is why Webex collaborated with Apple to enable some plugins for Webex and Zoom users.
 So, it goes without saying that you should uninstall and avoid native injection-based plugins if you have them on these newer operating systems.